paulwexler/opinions/on_coding/README.md

 Remember that Python's `help` apparatus displays the doc strings.
-Start the interpreter, import your module, run `help` and make sure what you see explains how to use the module.
+Start the interpreter, import your module, run `help` and make sure what you see explains what the module does and how to use it.
 ```python
     >>> import some_module
     >>> help(some_module)